mohamad-kareem/CodeJunction/README.md

 ### User Stories

-- As a user, I want to code and compile my code and see result online
+- As a user, I want to code and compile my code and see result online.
-- As a user, I want to code online with my friends while live sharing code editor
+- As a user, I want to code online with my friends while live sharing code editor.
+- AS a user, I want to choose the programming language i prefer.
+- As a user, I want to be able to ask for ai advice to get rapid feedback on my code.
+- As a user, I want to be able to save my codes.
+- As a user, I want to have the ability to choose the language i prefer to read and interact with.
+- As a developer, I want to chat with other programmers while coding.
 - As a developer, I want to be able to track my progress and earn rewards for improving my coding skills,
-- As a user, I want to be able to ask for ai advice to get rapid feedback on my code.

 <br><br>